JetBrains/kotlin-web-site/pages/docs/reference/basic-syntax.md

 See [Higher-order functions and Lambdas](lambdas.html).

-## Creating basic classes and their instances:
+## Creating basic classes and their instances

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">